'Mule' deck tractors in 1/72 scale

 Kit comparison

-I haven't assembled the Verlinden and Fujimi kits yet, but of these two the Fujimi kit seems to hold the edge.
-Some advantages:
+I only have the Verlinden and Fujimi kits, and built the Verlinden kit.
+Of these two the Fujimi kit seems to hold the edge - some advantages:

 Colors